oroinc/documentation/user/storefront/checkout/guest-checkout.rst

 #.
 Click **Proceed to Guest Checkout**.

-   .. note:: You will have another chance to register during order review.
+   .. note:: You can also register during later during the order review.

 #.
 Fill in the billing and shipping information, as well as select the shipping method and provide payment details.